Gaurishankar

-Gaurishankar (also Gauri Sankar or Gauri Shankar; गौरीशंकर; Sherpa: Jomo Tseringma), a mountain in the Nepal Himalayas, is the second highest peak of the Rolwaling Himal, behind Melungtse (7,181 m).
-The name comes from the Hindu goddess Gauri, a manifestation of Parvati, and her consort Shankar, denoting the sacred regard it is afforded by the people of Nepal.
-The Sherpas name the mountain as Jomo Tseringma.
-The Nepal Standard Time (GMT+05:45) is based on the meridian of this mountain peak.
+Gaurishankar is a mountain in the Himalayas and the second highest peak of the Rolwaling Himal with an elevation of 7134 m.
+The name comes from the Hindu goddess Gauri, a manifestation of Parvati, and her consort Shankar, a manifestation of Shiva, reflecting the sacred regard it is afforded by the people of Nepal.
+The Sherpa people name the mountain Jomo Tseringma.
+Nepal Standard Time is based on the meridian of this mountain peak.

 Location

-Gaurishankar lies near the western edge of the Rolwaling Himal, about 100 km northeast of Kathmandu.
-(It is almost directly between Kathmandu and Mount Everest, and is visible from Kathmandu.)
+Gaurishankar lies near the western edge of the Rolwaling Himal, about 100 km northeast of Kathmandu, from where it is visible.
+It is roughly equidistant between Kathmandu and Mount Everest.
 To the west of the peak lies the valley of the Bhote Kosi, the western boundary of the Rolwaling Himal.
 To the north lies the Menlung Chu, which separates it from its sister peak Melungtse.
 To the south lies the Rolwaling Chu, which leads up to the Tesi Lapcha pass, giving access to the Khumbu region.
-It is in Dolakha District.
+It is in the Dolakha District.

 Notable features

-The mountain has two summits, the northern (higher) summit being called Shankar (a manifestation of Shiva) and the southern summit being called Gauri (a manifestation of Shiva's consort).
+The mountain has two summits, the northern (higher) summit being called Shankar and the southern summit being called Gauri (a manifestation of Shiva's consort).
 It rises dramatically above the Bhote Kosi only 5 km away, and is protected on all sides by steep faces and long, corniced ridges.